rust-lang/book/src/ch17-04-streams.md

 At this point, neither `messages` nor `intervals` needs to be pinned or mutable, because both will be combined into the single `merged` stream.
 However, this call to `merge` does not compile!
-(Neither does the `next` call in the `while let` loop, but we will come back to that after fixing this.)
+(Neither does the `next` call in the `while let` loop, but we’ll come back to that after fixing this.)
 The two streams have different types.
 The `messages` stream has the type `Timeout<impl Stream<Item = String>>`, where `Timeout` is the type which implements `Stream` for a `timeout` call.
 Meanwhile, the `intervals` stream has the type `impl